3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Llotja de la Seda is a gothic-style building, the name means Silk Exchange in English.

-It was an important mercantile building from the 14th century onwards in the city.
+It was an important mercantile building from the 14th century onwards in the city and is a UNESCO World Heritage Site.

-The building is architecturally impressive, and if you get the chance to go inside, you should take it.
+The building is architecturally impressive, and if you can go inside, you should do it.

 You will find beautiful rooms with ornate decorations that show the grandeur and wealth had when it was an important trading hub.

-There are a lot of magnificent buildings in Valencia, but Llotja de la Seda is among the best, and one that shouldn’t be left off your Valencia itinerary!
+There are a lot of magnificent historic buildings in Valencia, but Llotja de la Seda is among the best, and one that shouldn’t be left out when visiting Valencia!

 Valencia Itinerary – Day 2